 The H.248 IP-to-IP media gateway is most likely configured for a B2BIH mode, especially due to potential IP version translation in case of a final V4-to-V6 configuration.
 This is also known as NAT46 (of NAT64) mode.
 IP version translation is only possible in B2BIH mode (and not in IPR mode).

 Therefore the assumption of B2BIH mode, despite the fact of scenarios with final V4-only or V6-only end-to-end IP connectivity.

+6.2.2 Interworking model for H.248 trunking gateways (TDM-to-IP)

+Consider TDM as the bearer technology for network domain X in Figure 1.
+The H.248 media gateway function becomes of type "trunking" (or "TDM access" or "TDM residential").
+The call control level ALTC scenario in X-to-Y call establishment direction would still be valid in IP network domain Y. There are the following primary differences:

+Termination T2 provides a full IP host function (hence, complete protocol stack termination) due to the TDM-to-IP connection model.

+The MG resource "interworking function" between T1 and T2 is specified in a "fully media aware" manner, i.e., it is obvious already in the very first H.248 transaction cycle that e.g. a "media transcoder" resource (or whatever else) would be required.

+Thus, ALTC in the context of TDM-to-IP interworking does not contribute anything special in comparison to above IP-to-IP interworking.

 7 Support of alternate IP connectivity: principle options from H.248 side